Garnet is January’s birthstone, a deep, rich red gemstone celebrated for its dark red colour, transparency, and inexpensive appeal.

 Bespoke garnet ring designs

 As part of our work at Serendipity Diamonds, we are fortunate to create many incredible jewellery commissions for clients.
-We created one such commission for a lovely local, returning client as a January birthstone ring.
-The ring featured a 1.30 carat deep-red garnet, set within a vintage halo of natural diamonds, created in 950 Platinum.
+We completed a commission for a returning local client for a January birthstone ring.
+The ring featured a 1.30-carat deep-red garnet, set within a vintage halo of natural diamonds, and was crafted in 950 Platinum.

 Necklace designs

-The garnet and diamond halo necklace was introduced into our showroom ready-made collection.
-At the heart of the pendant, a 4.87-carat red garnet provides intense vibrant colour, surrounded by 1.08 carats of 100% ethical lab-grown diamonds.
+The garnet and diamond halo necklace has been introduced to our showroom-ready collection.
+At the heart of the pendant, a 4.87-carat red garnet provides intense, vibrant colour, surrounded by 1.08 carats of 100% ethical lab-grown diamonds.

-The necklace was crafted in 9-carat white gold and provided with an 18-inch trace chain suspended from the articulated loop.
+The necklace was crafted in 9-carat white gold and included an 18-inch trace chain suspended from an articulated loop.
 Contact our team to re-create this bespoke halo necklace.

 Nouveau